 Where the design community meets.

-Director of Technology, Whiteboard, host of Developer Tea Joined over 6 years ago Jonathan has invited
+Director of Technology, Whiteboard, host of Developer Tea Joined about 7 years ago Jonathan has invited

 Love to see lists of podcasts in these forums.
 It's such a fun medium.

 Any list about UX that doesn't have Jared Spool in it is probably incomplete. :)

 I'd like to humbly recommend the shows on the Spec network.
 Design Details is probably the best for this category, but every show on the network, to some degree, deals with common issues in both UX and UI design.